-Jay Gould is an artist and a member of the faculty at the Maryland Institute College of Art (MICA).
-Originally from Minneapolis, Minnesota, Gould received his B.F.A. in photography from the University of Wisconsin and his M.F.A. from the Savannah College of Art & Design.
-His work, which integrates scientific topics into installation and constructed photographic projects, has won numerous national awards, such as the Berenice Abbott Prize for an emerging photographer, the Jeannie Pierce Award, the Magenta Foundation’s Flash Forward Festival, and First Place at the Newspace Center for Photography's International Juried Exhibition.
-Gould's work is widely exhibited around the country, making solo and group exhibition appearances at the Fridman Gallery in NYC, the University of Notre Dame, The Julia Dean Gallery in Los Angeles, the Fort Collins Museum of Contemporary Art, the Urban Institute for Contemporary Arts in Grand Rapids, Michigan, the Griffin Museum of Photography, the Center for Maine Contemporary Art, and the John Michael Kohler Arts Center.
-Gould is also a longtime member of the faculty at the Maine Media Workshops, is currently serving as the Chair of the Society for Photographic Education's Mid-Atlantic region and is the Artist in Residence at Johns Hopkins University Extreme Materials Institute.
+Jay Gould (b.1982 Minneapolis, MN) is an artist, a member of the faculty at the Maryland Institute College of Art (MICA) and a recent Artist in Residence at the Johns Hopkins University Extreme Materials Institute.
+Gould received his B.F.A. from the University of Wisconsin and his M.F.A. in photography from the Savannah College of Art & Design.
+His work, which integrates scientific topics into installation and constructed photographic projects, has won numerous national awards, such as the Berenice Abbott Prize for an emerging photographer and the Magenta Foundation’s Flash Forward Festival.
+Gould's work is internationally exhibited,, making solo and group appearances at the Fridman Gallery in NYC, the University of Notre Dame,, the Fort Collins Museum of Contemporary Art, the Griffin Museum of Photography, the Center for Maine Contemporary Art, the John Michael Kohler Arts Center and the Noorderlicht Festival in Groningen, Netherlands.
+His work has been featured in publications by Conveyor, Ain’t Bad and Mental Floss.

 Artist Resume (4 page)